jamieabw/NaturaNet/README.md

 ## Features

-- Agents ("prey") use a basic neural network to decide movement directions.
+- Agents use a basic neural network to decide movement directions.
 - Evolution is driven by natural selection:
   - The most successful prey and predators (based on a custom fitness factor) reproduce to form the next generation.
   - Genetic crossover and mutation are used to evolve weights and biases.